Welcome to the English page

 As the children move into Year 1, they learn how the same sound can be written in more than one way.
 Then as they move into Year 2, we secure their understanding of the range of phoneme-grapheme correspondence (the sounds – letters correspondence).
 Once the children are secure, they move onto spelling rules and applying their spelling strategies.
 At each stage, the children are exposed to the full range of phonemes for the phase they are working at.
 Additional intervention is provided for pupils requiring extra support, where they may need extra time or reinforcement of particular phonemes or skills, such as blending.

+Our aim at Birkdale Primary is to inspire children to write and to love writing!
+Throughout the school, teachers plan writing opportunities that make writing meaningful and fun.
+From Reception to Year 6, there are clear steps in progression in writing which enable children to build on their prior knowledge and extend and apply their new writing skills.
 The reading to writing process is crucial to getting the best out of children's writing.
 We spend time immersing children in the text and analysing the different features so they understand the style of writing.
 Then they are ready to practise writing in the same style.
 They apply this at the end of a unit of work in an extended writing piece.

 Otherwise known as Spelling, Punctuation and Grammar.
 To ensure children understand the purpose of grammar, we teach it within the context of the text we are looking at.
 We work together to ensure there is progression and challenge across spelling, grammar and punctuation throughout the whole school.
 Spelling in EYFS and KS1 forms a huge part of the Phonics daily sessions.
-From Y2 onwards, children follow a structured spelling scheme which provides a number of sessions over the week to revisit and apply their spelling knowledge and understanding.
+From Y2 onwards, children follow a structured spelling scheme 'No Nonsense Spelling' which provides a number of sessions over the week to revisit and apply their spelling knowledge and understanding.

 Introducing our English Ambassador.....